datachain-uit/KSGAN/Readme.md

 \tilde{x}=G(s).
 $$

-The Generator acts as a data refiner, learning to adjust the seed samples toward the distribution of real minority samples.
+The Generator acts as a **data refiner**, learning to adjust the seed samples toward the distribution of real minority samples in the corresponding cluster.

+The Discriminator distinguishes between real minority samples and generated samples.

+After training, the Generator produces the refined synthetic samples:

+$$
+\tilde{S}_{c,k}=G(S_{c,k}).
+$$

+The refined samples are transformed back to the original feature space and combined with the original training data to form the augmented dataset.